 The opening of London’s first luxury hotel in 1889 was overseen by Richard D’Oyly Carte following his previous venture in 1881 of The Savoy Theatre set in old Savoy Palace, in order to showcase the elite of the Operettas.
 The Savoy was quick to impress, being the first hotel to be lit up by electricity.

 Soon after opening, hotel manager César Ritz joined the team at The Savoy, bringing with him prominent chef Auguste Escoffier to run the kitchen, whose influence still inspires the menu today.
-Now Chef Director Stuart Gillies, alongside Head Chef Andy Cook, have created a menu that is inspired by classic British and French dishes.
+Head Chef Andy Cook has created a menu that is inspired by classic British and French dishes.

 Use the form on the left or click the following